-The Nigerian Armed Forces’ inappropriate use of force and mishandling of issues of national security such as tribal agitations, religious violence and communal clashes have always been an issue of concern for most Nigerians home and abroad.
+The Nigerian Armed Forces’ inappropriate use of force and mishandling of threats to national security (e.g. tribal agitations, religious violence and communal clashes) have always been an issue of concern for most Nigerians home and abroad.
 Sadly, there seems to be a continuous repetition of military strategy errors by the Nigerian Armed Forces.

 2016: Operation Python Dance I